petkopara/PetkoparaCrudGeneratorBundle/README.md

 And follow the wizard steps.

 ### Available new options
+The default behavior of the bundle is to generate full featured crud, but you can customize what to be generated or not.
-The bundle adds few new parameters to the generate command compared to the doctrine crud generator.
+The bundle adds few new parameters compared to the doctrine crud generator, to control all of the new features.

+* `--filter-type` - Which filter type to use.
+There is three options:
+  * input - To use Multi Search input.
+This is the default option.
+  * form - To use Lexik form filter.
+  * none - Will not generate any filter code.

+* `--without-write` - The default behavior of the bundle is to generate write code, so for that `--with-write` option is transformed to this.

+* `--without-show` - Many times you don't need show code, for that this option is introduced.

+* `--without-sorting` - To not generate sorting code.

-* `--with-filter` -  To generate the filters.
+* `--without-page-size` - To not generate items per page code.

-* `--with-bulk` - To generate bulk actions code.
+* `--without-bulk` - To not generate bulk actions code.

 * `--template` - The base template name, which the views will override.
 For example set it to `--template=base.html.twig` to extends your base template.(by default CrudGeneratorBundle::base.html.twig).

 * `--bundle-views` - Whether to store the view files in the bundles dir.
 By default the vies are stored in _app/Resources/views/_.
 It's not present in the wizard, but can be used as parameter.

-`--with-write` options is enabled by default.

 ## Author